jigoshop/jigoshop/readme.txt

 4. Standard customer checkout screen

 == Changelog ==
+= 1.4.7 - 2012-11-28 =
+* Fix: Shipping and Payment gateway extensions will now appear in the Settings
+* Fix: Tax now shows at PayPal with pricing options that have commas for decimal separator
+* Fix: Coupons that exclude products or categories will now work for products that are not excluded

 = 1.4.6 - 2012-11-27 =
 * Tweak: Provide setting on the Shipping tab to show Checkout shipping fields by default or not
 * Tweak: Updated .pot file for language translators